dabln/dsnd-worldbank-app/README.md

 ## Project Motivation<a name="motivation"></a>

-This is a web app created in the Udacity Data Scientist Nanodegree (https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This is a web app created in the Udacity Data Scientist [Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 In terms of content it's a toy example.

 The app relies on Python.
 The following libraries are used; frontend: Bootstrap, Plotly and backend: Flask, Pandas.
 The app is deployed using Amazon Web Services Elastic Beanstalk (AWS EB, see https://aws.amazon.com/de/elasticbeanstalk/).